kazurayam/UsingMaterialsInKatalonStudio/README.md

 Path pngFile = tmpDir.resolve('TC01_screenshot.png')
 WebUI.takeScreenshot(pngFile.toFile().toString())
 ```
 1. The `TC01_starter` script does not depend on the `Materials` library at all.
 This test case is the starting point.
-From now on, we will modify the code step-by-step to make use of the `Materials` feature.
+From now on, we will write new scripts slightly modifying previous example.
+The modifications will show how to make use of the `Materials` feature step by step.
-1. This test case newly creates a directory under the project directory like: `UsingMaterialsInKatalonStudio/tmp`.
+1. The test case `TC01_starter` newly creates a directory under the project directory like: `UsingMaterialsInKatalonStudio/tmp`.
-1. Unfortunately Katalon Studio GUI does not allow you to view the added `tmp` directory.
-Instead you need to use other tools (Windows Explorer, Mac Finder, or Terminal, Emacs, vim, Atom, etc).
+1. Katalon Studio GUI does not allow you to view the added `tmp` directory in its GUI.
+Instead you need to use other tools (Windows Explorer, Mac Finder, or Terminal, Emacs, vim, Atom, etc) to see the `tmp` contents.
 1. In the `TC01_starter` script, `java.nio.Path`, `java.nio.Paths` and `java.nio.Files` are used extensively.
 This is Java 8 way of dealing with file paths.